cmdav/database/README.md

 -- To view the amounts paid according to days select amount_paid,date_of_payment from payments group by date_of_payment order by date_of_payment descending;

+--To view all payment details that have been completed select * from payments where paid_in_full='Y';